factmaven/disable-blogging/readme.txt

 = So these blogging functions are just hidden from view? = No, they are also disabled from being access as well for added security.
 If someone were to access the *Posts* menu:
-`wordpress.org/wp-admin/post.php`
+`.../wp-admin/post.php`
 They would be redirected to the *Pages* menu:
-`wordpress.org/wp-admin/edit.php?post_type=page`
+`.../wp-admin/edit.php?post_type=page`

-= I can still access the XML-RPC when I visit `myweb.site/xmlrpc.php` even through it's removed form my header = If you have access to your `.htaccess` on your hosting you can add the following code to redirect the links to your homepage `
+= I can still access the XML-RPC when I visit ".../xmlrpc.php" even though it's removed from my header = If you have access to your `.htaccess` on your hosting you can add the following code to redirect the links to your homepage `
 <IfModule mod_alias.c>